ansible/ansible-sign/docs/rundown.rst

 In AWX/Automation Controller, click “Credentials."
-From there, click “Add”.
+From there, click "Add."
 For “Name” name your credential something you will recognize.
 For “Credential Type” select  “GPG Public Key."

 Click "Browse" to navigate to and select the file that you created earlier.
 Great work!
 You're ready to start verifying signed project content.

-Additional documentation:
+Vist `GPG`_ for more information regarding GPG keys.
+For more information regarding generating a GPG key pair, visit the `Red Hat "Enable Sysadmin" blog post`_.

 .. _GPG: https://www.gnupg.org/
 .. _Red Hat "Enable Sysadmin" blog post: https://www.redhat.com/sysadmin/creating-gpg-keypairs